bluesky/tiled/docs/source/reference/http-api-overview.md

 The ``GET /api/v1/metadata/{path}`` route provides the metadata about one node.
 The ``GET /api/v1/search/{path}`` route provides paginated access to the children of a given node, with optional filtering (search).
-The ``GET /api/v1/node/full/{path}`` route provides all the metadata and data below a given node.
+The responses contain links to the data, in various forms.

-Specialized data access routes ``GET /api/v1/array/block/{path}``, ``GET /api/v1/array/full/{path}``, and ``GET /api/v1/table/partition/{path}`` provide options for slicing and sub-selection specific to arrays and table.
+For example, data access routes ``GET /api/v1/array/block/{path}``, ``GET /api/v1/array/full/{path}``, and ``GET /api/v1/table/partition/{path}`` provide options for slicing and sub-selection specific to arrays and table.
 Generic clients, like a web browser, should use the "full" routes, which send the entire (sliced) result in one response.
 More sophisticated clients with some knowledge of Tiled may use the other routes, which enable parallel chunk-based access.

 The root route, `GET /api/v1/` provides general information about the server and the formats and authentication providers it supports.